 - How We Designed Our Budget Step 10- Projected Expenses

-Our savings of 33.73% includes savings and investments.
-Our projected expenses this month is at 20.82% which now includes some increases due to overspends explained in the 2013 year in review.
-The total January 2014 Household Budget Percentages to 100.00%.
-This was a five-week month based on the amount of Fridays available that expenses go out and income is paid in to the bank.
+Our savings of 12.29% includes savings and investments.
+Our projected expenses this month is at 26.57% which now includes some increases due to overspends explained in the 2013 year in review.
+The total March 2014 Household Budget Percentages comes to 100%.

 Budget percentages month by month